Effective Revision Date (April 1, 2014)

-St. Jude Medical (SJM) respects and protects personally identifiable information that we collect or maintain.
+St. Jude Medical (SJM) respects and protects personally identifiable information that we collect and/or maintain.
 As part of our commitment, SJM is certified to the U.S.-European Union Framework and U.S. - Swiss Safe Harbor Framework Agreements for the following personal information:

 - patient clinical trial